clojurewerkz/monger.docs/articles/aggregation.md

 the pipeline.
 Each operator in the pipleine transforms each document as it passes through the pipeline.

 `monger.collection/aggregate` is the function used to perform aggregation queries with Monger.
 It takes a collection name and a list of aggregation
-*pipeline stages* or *pipeline operators*, such as `$project` or `$multiplyBy`:
+*pipeline stages* or *pipeline operators*, such as `$project` or `$multiplyBy`.

+Pipeline operators are specified as documents (Clojure maps) and contain `$operators` similar to those used by perform queries and updates.
+They can be specified as strings, e.g. "$project", or using predefined operators from the `monger.operators` namespace, e.g. `$project`:

 {% gist ca36b5c9c99592540ea4 %}

-Pipeline operators are specified as documents (Clojure maps) and contain `$operators` similar to those used by perform queries and updates.
-They can be specified as strings, e.g. "$project", or using predefined operators from the `monger.operators` namespace, e.g. `$project`.
+Unlike Map/Reduce operators, aggregation queries are always returned "inline" (as a value by `monger.collection/aggregate`).

 ## What to read next